 Studying at the University of Plymouth has helped me a lot.
 An analytical mindset, the ability to go through a logical process, and being able to complete tasks that require self-studying are three major advantages which professors at the University of Plymouth gave me after a noteworthy year.
 I can work independently, learn new things, and analyse with a highly logical mind.

 What is your favourite memory of studying at Plymouth?

 My favourite memory of studying at Plymouth is the Hoe during the summer months with a blue sky up above whilst lying down on the grass.
 I also remember Plymouth at bonfire night and the international fireworks.
 They are very nice memories and I will never forget them.

-I still stay in touch with some of my Plymouth University classmates and other alumni who were my roommates.
+I still stay in touch with some of my University of Plymouth classmates and other alumni who were my roommates.
 Occasionally, I have a chat with them about their current life or our memories from Plymouth.

-I would recommend people undertaking the MSc Finance course at Plymouth University.
+I would recommend people undertaking the MSc Finance course at the University of Plymouth.
 Professors and staff are very friendly and have very good pedagogic knowledge.
 The course delivers practical knowledge and equips you with good analytical skills.
 I appreciate what Sue Farrar, Mojisola Olugbode, and Andrew Hunt taught me on the course.